 Institute of Directors

 The Institute of Directors was established in 1903 and granted a Royal Charter in 1906.
-It is an association of businessmen rather than of businesses.
+It is an association of businesspeople rather than of businesses.

-As a result its views differ from those of the Confederation of British Industry (CBI) (for example), as the IoD is an association of people each with an equal say - the majority come from small businesses (whereas the CBI is an association of businesses, some of which are larger and more influential).
+With over 37,000 members, its views differ from those of the Confederation of British Industry (CBI) (for example), as the IoD is an association of people each with an equal say - the majority come from small businesses (whereas the CBI is an association of businesses, some of which are larger and more influential).

 - James McLoughlin, was IoD deputy head of policy from 2014 until August 2016 when he joined Number 10 Downing St as an adviser to prime minister Theresa May.
 He is the son of former transport secretary Patrick McLoughlin, who was appointed Chancellor of the Duchy of Lancaster by Theresa May in July 2016.

-AffiliationsAll-Party Parliamentary Group on Unconventional Oil and Gas (which was initially run by heavyweight lobbying and PR firm Edelman until August 2014 then Hill and Knowlton Strategies as well as being a member of its 'advisory panel'.
+The Institute was an associate member of the All-Party Parliamentary Group on Unconventional Oil and Gas (which was initially run by heavyweight lobbying and PR firm Edelman until August 2014 then Hill and Knowlton Strategies as well as being a member of its 'advisory panel'.

 Former lobbying firms

 116 Pall Mall, London SW1Y 5ED tel.
 0207 839 1233

 - IoD Website Home Page Last Accessed 12 June 2007